-Focal therapy treatment provides an exciting new alternative for patients with focal disease (disease localized to only limited segments of their prostate).
+Prostate preservation treatment such as Focal therapy provides an exciting new alternative for patients with focal disease (disease localized to only limited segments of their prostate).
 Given the advent of advanced prostate imaging (such as dynamic perfusion prostate MRI studies), new prostate biopsy techniques (patient friendly prostate biopsy) and cancer mapping techniques that are now available from the Prostate Cancer Institute of LA, we are now able to reliably identify the extent of disease in the prostate and determine the location of the prostate cancer in most men.

 Being able to precisely identify and map a patient’s cancer allows doctors to identify which patients have focal disease.
 In turn, we can identify which patients are candidates for focal therapy, in which only the diseased segment of the prostate is treated and the entire gland no longer needs to be needlessly over treated.
 This approach is very similar to women being treated for breast cancer.
 Several decades ago when a woman was diagnosed with breast cancer she would undergo complete removal of her breast, which is akin to total removal of the prostate or performing radiation to the entire prostate.
 However, because of better localization techniques, most women in Beverly Hills who are diagnosed with breast cancer today only undergo treatment of the segment of their breast that is diseased with cancer and the rest of the breast, namely the remaining healthy breast tissue, is preserved.
 Likewise, for appropriate patients with prostate cancer symptoms, only the segment of the prostate which harbors the cancer needs to be treated, thereby allowing men to preserve the remaining healthy segments of their prostate.